canonical/ubuntu-core-docs/docs/explanation/system-snaps/bluetooth/pairing.md

 ## Handling Authentication Requests by BlueZ

 The pairing procedure includes an authentication that requires confirmation by the user.
-If you have ever used Bluetooth previously you probably remeber entering a pin code or answering a "would you like to connect yes/no" question.
+If you have ever used Bluetooth previously you probably remember entering a pin code or answering a "would you like to connect yes/no" question.

-To pair with other devices BlueZ uses an agent-style DBus API.
+To pair with other devices BlueZ uses an agent-style D-Bus API.
 See the following links for more details on this:

 * [Agent API](https://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/agent-api.txt)
 * [Device API](https://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/device-api.txt)